Lejondary/Lejondary/README.md

 ### 🍔&nbsp;About Me

 <!-- START_SECTION: about me -->
-Innovation and experimentation excites me more than alliteration attempts to, enticing me to work on the next big interesting idea.
+Innovation and experimentation excites me more than alliteration attempts to, enticing me to focus on the next big interesting idea.
 Coding is a sea of constant learning, which calls to all my passions; it satisfies my cravings for creativity and problem solving, enables me to develop innovative software solutions, and create robust and scalable applications.

 I love applying cloud-native architecture principles; designing a system that is reliable, resilient, elastic, and independent; and watching everything working together autonomously exactly how I envisioned it.
 It's ridiculously rewarding.
 I believe in a way I'm sort of like cloud-native applications; I'm adaptable in an environment where the only constant is change.